UEA Award Staff

 Akshil Shah - School of Economics (ECO)

 Hello!
-My name is Akshil and I am a first-year student studying Business Finance and Economics.
+My name is Akshil and I am a second year student studying Business Finance and Economics.
 I joined the UEA Award to improve myself as a person and broaden my skillset whilst enabling me to improve my career and job prospects.
-By joining the UEA Award I get to learn many relevant skills and the award also helps me to be more focused and motivated.
+By joining the UEA Award I get to learn many relevant skills, and the award also helps me to be more focused and motivated.
 By being a UEA Award champion, I hope to help offer advice to fellow students who can also begin their own journey in the UEA Award.
-Contact Akshil on Akshil.Shah@uea.ac.uk
+Contact Akshil on Akshil.Shah@uea.ac.uk.

 Frankie Cox - School of Environmental Sciences (ENV)

 Hi there!
-I’m Frankie and I’m a first year climate change student.
+I’m Frankie and I’m a second year climate change student.
 I initially joined the UEA Award to gain transferable skills for my year in industry placement, and to become more employable once I finish my degree.
 I love meeting new people and motivating them to achieve their own goals.
 As I’m an Award Champion, I can’t wait to utilise the skills I’ve learnt and help others also benefit from the scheme.
 Contact Frankie on Frankie.Cox@uea.ac.uk.

 Sophia McGhee - School of Politics, Philosophy, Language and Communication Studies (PPL)

 Hi there!
-I am a second year student, currently studying Intercultural Communication with Business Management.
+I am a third year student, currently studying Intercultural Communication with Business Management.
 I think the UEA Award is such an amazing programme to highlight your key attributes and skills.
 My goal is to help you as individuals utilise this programme to help you develop as students.
 I look forward to assisting you!
-Contact Sophia on S.Mcghee@uea.ac.uk
+Contact Sophia on S.Mcghee@uea.ac.uk.

 Francesca Thorington - School of Literature, Drama and Creative Writing (LDC)

-Hi, I'm Francesca and I'm a first year English Literature student.
-I also completed a humanities foundation year at UEA.
+Hi, I'm Francesca and I'm a second year English Literature student.
+I also completed a Humanities foundation year at UEA.
 I became an Award Champion in order to provide support for students with the writing aspects of the award as well as to highlight new and interesting opportunities within UEA that would count towards the Award.
 I love challenging myself and the Award has provided me with experiences that I had never thought of achieving.
 Contact Francesca on F.Thorington@uea.ac.uk.

 Sandra Tse - School of Literature, Drama and Creative Writing (LDC)

 Hello!
-I am a second year English Literature undergraduate student.
+I am a third year English Literature undergraduate student.
 Because of the UEA Award, I have a better understanding of what employers look for in graduates and what skills I’m lacking in, and this has helped me write better CVs and applications.
 I love the sense of support in the UEA Award community.
 I look forward to encouraging this through motivating others and sharing advice as an Award Champion.
-Contact Sandra on Sandra.Tse@uea.ac.uk
+Contact Sandra on Sandra.Tse@uea.ac.uk.